-The Ritz-Carlton is a prime example of a company that puts their money where their mouth is when it comes empowering their customer service employees.
+The Ritz-Carlton is a prime example of a company that puts their money where their mouth is when it comes to empowering their customer service employees.
 This hospitality company gives each employee up to $2000 (per guest!) to resolve any customer service complaint or even just provide them with a nice surprise for their loyalty to the brand.
 Now, you might be thinking: What kind of impact does this have on the company’s bottom line?
-Well, as it turns turns out, it has a great one, as the average lifetime value of a-Ritz Carlton customer is $250,000.
+Well, as it turns out, it has a great one, as the average lifetime value of a Ritz Carlton customer is $250,000.
 The Ritz-Carlton is a large luxury brand, so while the numbers may not seem significant to a smaller brand, the concept can certainly be applied and scaled appropriately.

-With policies like this in place, call center employees are given free reign to assist customers and even provide added bonuses when a customer has been particularly understanding or loyal.
+With policies like this in place, call center employees are given free rein to assist customers and even provide added bonuses when a customer has been particularly understanding or loyal.
 Imagine what just a small bonus (like a $50 credit) could do to diffuse a tense situation, making it less stressful for both employees and customers.

 Better Customer Insights